ceedubs/indoctrinate/README.md

 [here](https://github.com/stew/indoctrinate/blob/master/docs/src/site/index.md)
 or read the [generated documentation site](http://stew.github.io/indoctrinate/)

+If you want to incorporate this into your project, you can perhaps copy the docs directory from this project into your own project and define docs to be a subproject of your build, then start editing the files inside docs/src to customize your site.

 We are relying on 4 different sbt plugins for documentation:

 ## [tut](https://github.com/tpolecat/tut)

-Tut gives us the ability to "compile" our documentation against code in the other subprojects.
+Tut gives us the ability to "compile" our documentation against code in the other sub-projects.
 Code in "tut sheds" like this:

     ```tut
     println("hello world")